Hecke Groups, Dessins d'Enfants and the Archimedean Solids

-It turns out the the solids which satisfy the above Archimedean condition are: \begin{itemize} \item[\textbf{I}] The five Platonic solids; \item[\textbf{II}] Two infinite series (the prisms and anti-prisms); and \item[\textbf{III}] Fourteen exceptional solutions\footnote{An interesting aside: It is well-known that the five Platonic solids correspond to three symmetry groups, which in turn are related to the exceptional Lie algebras $E_{6,7,8}$, and furthermore to Arnold's simple surface singularities which have no deformations\cite{BPR}.
-It is curious that the next order generalization of the simple singularities which has exactly 1 deformation modulus, have precisely 14 exceptional cases.
-We conjecture, therefore, some connection to the exceptional Archimedean solids. }. \end{itemize} All these solids are listed in Table \ref{ArchTable}, and are drawn in Figures \ref{f:type-I} to \ref{f:type-III} (for the $n$-prisms and $n$-antiprisms, we give examples for small $n$).
-All these images were constructed using \textsf{Mathematica Version 8.0} \cite{Mathematica}.
-For completeness, we also give the symmetry groups of each of these solids in the column labelled ``Sym'' in this table.
-These are given in standard so-called {\em Sch\"onflies notation}.
-We recognize the standard tetrahedral, octahedral and icosahedral groups
+The solids which satisfy the condition for being \emph{Archimedean} are: \begin{itemize} \item[I] The five Platonic solids; \item[II] Two infinite series (the prisms and anti-prisms); \item[III] Fourteen exceptional solutions.\footnote{An interesting aside:~It is known that the five Platonic solids correspond to three symmetry groups, which in turn are related to the exceptional Lie algebras $E_{6,7,8}$, and furthermore to Arnold's simple surface singularities with no deformations \cite{BPR}.
+It is curious that the next order generalisation of the simple singularities, with exactly one deformation modulus, has fourteen exceptional cases.
+We conjecture, therefore, some connection to the exceptional Archimedean solids. } \end{itemize} All these solids are listed in table \eqref{ArchTable}.
+For completeness, we also give the symmetry groups of each of these solids in the column labelled `Sym', written in {\em Sch\"onflies notation}.
+Here, we recognise the standard tetrahedral, octahedral and icosahedral groups:

 as well as the dihedral group $D_n$.
-The extra subscript $d$ and $h$ denote extra symmetries about a horizontal (h) mirror plane or a diagonal (d) plane.
+The subscripts $d$ and $h$ denote extra symmetries about a horizontal ($h$) or diagonal ($d$) plane.

-Clearly, we can interpret all the Archimedean solids (and indeed, as mentioned, every other polytope) as clean dessins d'enfants by inserting a black node into every edge, and colouring every vertex white.
-We are not the first to interpret the Archimedean solids in this way: in \cite{Zvon}, the authors do precisely this, computing the associated Belyi map in each case; thus the work in this section can be viewed as complimentary material to that work.
-By the correspondences detailed in the previous section, we should be able to associate a class of Hecke subgroups to every Archimedean solid.
-This task shall be undertaken in the following subsection.